top of page

 Our Vision

-The 'Child- Rights Approach' as detailed under the UN General Comment No.21, recognizes children as rights-holders.
-It imagines children as capable agents in their own lives, who must be involved in decision making.
+The 'Child- Rights Approach', as detailed in UN General Comment No. 21, recognizes children as rights-holders.
+It imagines children as capable agents in their own lives, who must be involved in decision-making.
 Influenced by this ideology, we envision an empathetic society (as opposed to a sympathetic one) for street-connected children, by fostering passionate youth mentors with a curiosity to build understanding.
-Thus, 'Rag Dreams' ' stands for the dreams of children in street situations, which are aided into reality by our youth 'Weavers.'
+Thus, 'Rag Dreams' stands for the dreams of children in street situations, which are aided into reality by our youth 'Weavers.'

 Our Mission

-By 2030, as per United Nation's Sustainable Development Goals (SDGs), we aim to provide quality education to all (SDG 4) and actively reduce inequalities within the community (SDG 10).
+By 2030, as per the United Nations' Sustainable Development Goals (SDGs), we aim to provide quality education to all (SDG 4) and actively reduce inequalities within the community (SDG 10).

 Our Programs